tianhaoz95/codeNboba/docs/life/trading/weekly/2020-05-18/README.md

 ## Earnings next week

-This weeks earnings consist of mostly retails and Chinese tech and social media firms.
+- This weeks earnings consist of mostly retails and Chinese tech and social media firms
+- Powell: Federal reserve has more up its sleeves

 ### Mon